Veriqloud/kiwi_doc/general-doc/src/electronics/fpga/decoy.md

 Test_Decoy() function writing data for fake rng dpram and choosing rng mode.
 - Max address for dpram is 64
 - Rng mode : 0 for fake, 1 for tRNG
-- Start decoy_rng.service to if choosing tRNg mode
+- Start decoy_rng.service to if choosing tRNG mode

 ```python,hidelines=~
 def Test_Decoy():